rafael-g-depaulo/obsidian-vault/RPG/R20/Classes/Class - Beast Warrior.md

 > A wild rage has a passive effect, and adds a bonus feature to your Savage Attacks
 >

 - *Wild Rage: Owlbear*.
 Passive: Gain your STR mod as extra Guard.
-Savage Attack: Add +1 dice to the damage of your attacks' damage.
+Savage Attack: Add +1 dice to the damage of your weapon for this attack.

 - *Wild Rage: Direwolf*.
 Passive: Gain your CON mod as extra movement speed.
 You have +2 to attack rolls and lower your critical hit threshold by 1 (you crit on 19-20 instead of 20).